Dimitrios75/gettingandcleaningdata/README.md

 The purpose of this project is to prepare tidy data that can be used for later analysis.

-The original working data set represents data collected from the accelerometers from the Samsung Galaxy S smartphone, as a preliminary stage within a research project on wearable computing.
+The original working data set represents data collected from the accelerometers from the Samsung Galaxy S smartphone, as a preliminary stage within a research project on wearable computing:

+>Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+A Public Domain Dataset for Human Activity Recognition Using Smartphones.
+21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
+Bruges, Belgium 24-26 April 2013.

 A full description is available at the site where the data was obtained: